JetBrains/teamcity-documentation/topics/command-line.md

 [//]: # (title: Command Line)
 [//]: # (auxiliary-id: Command Line)

-Using this build runner, you can run any script supported by the OS.
+Using the _Command Line_ build runner, you can run any script supported by the OS.

 ## Command Line Runner Settings